-Within the settings page, the plugin allows you to edit the details on App name, Short Name, Splash Screen Icon, Start URL and also helps to select the Offline page from the drop down.
-On the design tab, you can choose the background color of Splash Screen.
+Within the settings page, the plugin allows you to edit the details on App name, Short Name, Splash Screen Icon, Start URL and also helps to select the Offline page from the drop-down.
+On the Design tab, you can choose the background colour of the Splash Screen.
 You can also upload a logo of size 192px *192px and 512*512px for your Icon and Splash screen when PWA gets installed on phone.

 - Application Name : Name of the application to mentioned when the Add to Home Screen comes

 - Start URL : The page which loads when the user open the PWA